 322. INDIVIDUAL STUDIES IN MUSIC.
-Eight hours maximum credit.
-Four hours credit.
+One to four hours credit for one problem; a maximum of eight hours credit is permitted.

 An opportunity for the graduate student to carry on a research project of his own choice under the supervision of a faculty representative.